Fez, Morocco: Fortifications

 City walls of Fez (northern section).

 The entire medina of Fez was heavily fortified with crenelated walls with watchtowers and gates, a pattern of urban planning which can be seen in Salé and Chellah as well.
 The oldest sections of the walls today, on the north side of Fes el-Bali, date back to the Almohad period.
 The gates of Fez, scattered along the circuit of walls, were guarded by the military detachments and shut at night.
 Some of the main gates have existed, in different forms, since the earliest years of the city.
 The oldest gates today, and historically the most important ones of Fes el-Bali, are Bab Mahrouk (in the west), Bab Guissa (in the northeast), and Bab Ftouh (in the southeast).
 The main gates of Fes Jdid include Bab Dekkakin, Bab Semmarine, and Bab al-Amer.
 In modern times, the function of gates became more ceremonial rather than defensive, as reflected by the 1913 construction of the decorative Bab Bou Jeloud gate at the western entrance of Fes el-Bali by the French colonial administration.

 Several forts were constructed along the defensive perimeters of the medina during different time periods.
-A "kasbah" in the context of Maghrebi region is the traditional military structure for fortification, military preparation, command and control.
+A "kasbah" in the context of the Maghreb region is the traditional military structure for fortification, military preparation, command and control.
 Some of them were occupied as well by citizens, certain tribal groups, and merchants.
 Throughout the city's history, 13 kasbahs were constructed.
 Among them is the Kasbah an-Nouar, the Kasbah Tamdert, and the Kasbah Cherarda.
 The Saadis also built a number of bastions and forts in the late 16th century including Borj Nord and its sister fort, Borj Sud.